unbit/uwsgi-docs/tutorials/heroku_python.rst

 The first is required to bind the uWSGI socket to the port requested by the Heroku system (exported via the environment variable PORT we can access with $(PORT))

-The second one (--die-on-term) is required to change the default behaviour of uWSGI when it receive a SIGTERM (brutal realod, while Heroku expect a shutdown)
+The second one (--die-on-term) is required to change the default behaviour of uWSGI when it receive a SIGTERM (brutal reload, while Heroku expect a shutdown)

 The memory-report option (as we are in a memory constrained environment) is a good thing.